 I’m guessing you couldn’t have a character like Yuri Orlov as the lead, right?

 No, exactly.
-Yeah, that’s not a movie that studios generally greenlight.
+That’s not a movie that studios generally greenlight.

-Your films usually follow morally ambiguous leads, except for The Truman Show.
-Do you see them that way?
+Your films usually follow morally ambiguous leads, though.

 Well, you know, you are talking about… the only character who is the lead of the movie is in Lord of War.
 For me that was really interesting to explore the darker side of human nature.
 And, in fact, an Akira Kurosawa movie that explained it just in the title—the more evil you are, the better you sleep.
 That just sort of was what I thought about almost in every scene of Lord of War.
 The problem with people who have a conscience is it slows them down.
 We all like to say, “How can you sleep at night?”
 But the thing is, if you have no conscience, you sleep like a baby.
 [Laughs]